StefanoAnzolut/business-guide/source/quickstart/upgrade.rst

 --------------------------

 ..
 NOTE::
- Adding your payment details, such as billing period, billing address, and payment method will automatically upgrade your team to the paid plan.
-However, you won't be charged until your 30-day trial ends.
+ Adding your payment details, such as billing period, billing address, and payment method will upgrade your team to the paid plan and end your free trial.

 To upgrade to the paid plan:

 - Log in to your **Skribble Business**

-- Go directly to **Payment details** or click **Upgrade** (look for the info window telling you how many days are left on the free trial)
+- Go directly to **Payment details** or click **Upgrade now**

 - Choose your preferred **Billing period** (monthly or yearly)